Article: Young Workers

 - if you're under 15, you can do up to five hours' paid work on a Saturday

-- if you're over 15, you can do up to eight hours' paid work on a Saturday
+- if you're 15 or older, you can do up to eight hours' paid work on a Saturday

 - on a Sunday, you can only do two hours' paid work, whatever your age (up to 16)